kenwals/Wildlife-Rescue/README.md

 ### Media

-- images are sourced from [here](https://diygarden.co.uk/wildlife/rescue-guide/)
+- images on front page are sourced from [here](https://diygarden.co.uk/wildlife/rescue-guide/)

 ### Acknowledgements

-- I received inspiration for this project from Feargal Timon at https://wildlife-incidents.com/
+- I received inspiration for this project from Feargal Timon at https://wildlife-incidents.com/ and Galway swan rescue.
+- Kudos to Ed Bradly for his excellent advice and tips on #data-centric-dev Slack channel and on the recorded zoom call from March.